8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] in client portal sales quotes tab, finish actions
 - [ ] in client portal sales finance app, require clienbt to upload dl
 - [ ] ned to finish off the action in book service
-- [x] finish create acc
-- [x] obivouisly finish accessories
-- [x] for dealer/accessories/inventory/$dealerid related products was taken out, after all said is done try to make it work, will need to move the function to an api route in order to get the data

 - [ ] -------- SERVICE --------
 - [ ] SERVICE WRITER CALENDAR - second appt through calendar scheduler or check if the same appointment can be stretched to the following day going into the next day, still need a way to add custom spots have a searchable drop down to choose client for appointment then searchable dropdown for the work order number to select the work order to attach it to, then just let them customize the rest with just a text area for them to leave a comment for a description for the appointment